lwl1112/polymorphicHERV/README.md

 Note to GRCh37 and GRCh38 users: GRCh38 and GRCh37 have different naming scheme of chromosomes and the ALT contigs and the bed files should be changed to adapt.

-3.1.3 convert bam files to fasta files, then kmerize to *.50.fa with k=50 (e.g, using dsk tool).
+3.1.3 convert bam files to fasta files, then kmerize to *.50.fa with k=50

+(e.g, using dsk tool: http://minia.genouest.org/dsk/  ./dsk -file *.fa -kmer-size 70 -abundance-min 0 //0 means exact match).

 Example files [dataset_samples/] can be downloaded as follows: